Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 To make matters even more confusing the symptoms of both minor and major dog eye issues can be very similar, at least at first.

-In order to make sure that Fido's eyes are kept healthy it's important to know how to recognize the symptoms of canine eye problems, as well as knowing what to do about them should they arise.
+In order to make sure that Fido's eyes are kept healthy it's important to know how to recognize problems, as well as what to do about them.

-Sometimes a specific symptom can potentially be a sign of several different problems, or have more than one possible cause.
+Sometimes a specific symptom can potentially be a sign of several different dog eye problems, or have more than one possible cause.

 A very common symptom of trouble is a red or irritated eye, possibly with discharge or tearing.